-The Mathematics Program offers students coursework in both pure and applied mathematics, research opportunities, and personalized mentorship by outstanding faculty.
+The Mathematics Program offers students coursework in both pure and applied mathematics, research opportunities (three undergraduate students presented mathematical research at the 2016 JMM in Seattle, Washington), and personalized mentorship by outstanding faculty.
 Additionally, our students are provided with free mathematics tutoring and a modern computing facility that includes access to software including Maple, SAS, R, and Matlab.

-Our faculty are committed to excellence in both teaching and research.
+Our faculty (Dr. Anna Haensch) are committed to excellence in both teaching and research.
 Many undergraduate research projects have been supported by faculty grants.
 Faculty expertise ranges over a wide variety of subjects including statistics, graph theory, mathematical finance, number theory, mathematical biology, image processing, and more.